A Slightly Lifted Convex Relaxation for Nonconvex Quadratic Programming with Ball Constraints: Background on Semidefinite Relaxations

 and we let $X^*$ denote an optimal solution.

-We can assess the quality of the relaxation by comparing $r^*$ to any readily available feasible value $v = x^T Q x$, where $x \in \F$ is some feasible point.
-In particular, as mentioned in Section \ref{sec:build}, $X^*$ has an embedded feasible solution, but there are often multiple methods for obtaining a good feasible value $v$ in practice, e.g., using a rounding procedure from $X^*$ or some other type of heuristic.
+We can assess the quality of the relaxation by comparing $r^*$ to any readily available feasible value $v = x^T Q x$, where $x \in \F$ with $x_1 = 1$ is some feasible point.
+In particular, as mentioned in Section \ref{sec:build}, $X^* e_1$ is an embedded feasible solution, but there are often multiple methods for obtaining a good feasible value $v$ in practice, e.g., using a rounding procedure from $X^*$ or some other type of heuristic.
 Our primary measure of relaxation quality will be the {\em relative gap\/} between $r^*$ and $v$ defined as follows:

 A secondary measure of relaxation quality is the so-called {\em eigenvalue ratio\/} of $X^*$.
 By construction, if the rank of $X^*$ is 1, then $X^* = x^*(x^*)^T$ for some optimal solution $x^*$ of (\ref{equ:genericQP}).
-Of course, in practice $X^*$ will most likely not be exactly rank-1, but it may be numerically close to rank-1.
-The eigenvalue ratio tries to capture how close $X^*$ is to being rank-1.
+Of course, in practice $X^*$ will most likely not be exactly rank-1, but it may be close numerically.
+The eigenvalue ratio tries to capture exactly how close.
 Specifically,

 where $\lambda_1[X^*]$ and $\lambda_2 [X^*]$ are the largest and second-largest eigenvalues of $X^*$.
 Generally speaking, the higher the eigenvalue ratio, the closer $X^*$ is to being rank-1.